martinthomson/i-d-template/doc/REPO.md

 if you are starting from scratch.

 Edit the draft so that it has both a title and the correct name.
-These tools uses the `-latest` suffix in place of the usual number ('-00', or '-08').
+These tools use the `-latest` suffix in place of the usual number ('-00', or '-08').
 The number is generated automatically when you use `make submit`.

 In XML, you should have at least: